Keningau District

 The Keningau District (Daerah Keningau) is an administrative district in the Malaysian state of Sabah, part of the Interior Division which includes the districts of Beaufort, Keningau, Kuala Penyu, Nabawan, Sipitang, Tambunan and Tenom.
 The capital of the district is in Keningau Town.
+The town comprises a majority native Dusun as well as Murut population with significant Chinese minorities.

 Etymology

 The name Keningau is derived from the locally-abundant Javanese cinnamon tree (Cinnamomum burmannii) which is locally known as Koningau.

 History

 Keningau was one of the most important administrative centres for the British North Borneo in the early years of the 20th century.
 The Japanese also used Keningau as a government centre during their occupation in the Second World War.
 The village of Nuntunan near Apin-Apin was numbered "44" in the British administration.
-The number stated the distance about 44 kilometres from Tenom.
-Nuntunan was also called the "Office" because the British administration building was on the banks of the Apin-apin River.
+The number stated the distance about 44 kilometres from Tenom as well as Tambunan, Penampang and Kota Kinabalu towns.
+Nuntunan was also called the "Office" because the British administration building was on the banks of the Apin-Apin River.
 The Japanese took over the building for their own administration during the occupation.